llvm/llvm-project/apple-docs/AppleBranchingScheme.md

 ## Downstream branches that depend on [Swift](https://github.com/apple/swift)

-The `swift/*` branches are downstream of `apple/*`, and include content that depends [Swift](https://github.com/apple/swift).
+The `swift/*` branches are downstream of `apple/*`, and include content that depends on [Swift](https://github.com/apple/swift).
 The naming scheme is `swift/<swift-branch>`, where `<swift-branch>` is the aligned Swift branch.

 The branches are automerged from a branch in the `apple/*` namespace.
 They are